Japanese destroyer Samidare (1935): History

-Samidare, built at the Uraga Dock Company was laid down on 19 December 1934, launched on 6 July 1935 and commissioned on 19 January 1937.
+Samidare, built at the Uraga Dock Company, was laid down on 19 December 1934, launched on 6 July 1935 and commissioned on 19 January 1937.

 Operational history

-By 1941, Samidare was assigned to the 2nd destroyer division (Murasame, Harusame, Yūdachi,Samidare), part of the overall destroyer squadron 4, under the leadership of commander Matsubara Takisaburo, In late November of 1942, Samidare steamed with destroyer squadron 4 to Mako in preparation for Operation M (the invasion of the Philippines).
+By 1941, Samidare was assigned to the 2nd destroyer division (Murasame, Harusame, Yūdachi, Samidare), part of the overall destroyer squadron 4, under the leadership of commander Matsubara Takisaburo, In late November 1941, Samidare steamed with destroyer squadron 4 to Mako in preparation for Operation M (the invasion of the Philippines).
 With the start of WW2 for Japan on 7 December 1941, Samidare escorted Philippine invasion convoys to Vigan, then escorted the Lingayen invasion force.
 With the start of January 1942 Samidare escorted the Tarakan invasion force.
 However, Samidare tasted her first lick of action while escorting the Balikpapan invasion force to support the landings on the Dutch East Indies from the 23rd to 25th, only for allied air attacks to desperately attempt to halt the convoy.
 Three troop ships were sunk, but the invasion fleet otherwise continued on and landed their troops.
 A follow up attack by American destroyers sank two more troop ships but similarly failed to halt the overall convoy.

 Samidare spent a break from service throughout most of February, only leaving port again on the 26th with the Java Sea invasion fleet.
 However, while underway a floatplane from the heavy cruiser Nachi located an ABDA fleet force of two heavy cruisers, three light cruisers and nine destroyers, prompting the troop convoy's escorts to sail for an interception.
-In the afternoon of the 27th, the opening stages of the battle of the Java Sea commenced as the two fleet engaged at long range; Samidare served in a flotilla of six destroyers led by the light cruiser Naka, which early into the battle fired a spread of 43 torpedoes at the allied fleet at a distance of 15,000 yards.
+In the afternoon of the 27th, the opening stages of the battle of the Java Sea commenced as the two fleets engaged at long range; Samidare served in a flotilla of six destroyers led by the light cruiser Naka, which early into the battle fired a spread of 43 torpedoes at the allied fleet at a distance of 15,000 yards.
 Understandably, none hit their mark.
 Instead, the heavy cruisers Haguro and Nachi primally carried the battle to a crushing Japanese victory as Samidare retreated to continue escorting the troop convoys.

 Returning to Subic Bay in the Philippines on 16 March, Samidare assisted in the blockade of Manila Bay and the invasion of Cebu, returning to Yokosuka for repairs in early May.
 During the Battle of Midway on 4–6 June, Samidare was part of the Midway Occupation Force under Admiral Nobutake Kondō.